UltraMessaging/um_perf/README.md

 of the time-critical threads to the time-critical CPUs.
 See [Affinity](#affinity).

+NOTE: the "taskset" command expects a bitmap of CPUs, with 0x01 representing CPU number 0, 0x02 representing CPU 1, 0x04 representing CPU 2, etc.
+The um_perf tools expect the actual CPU number.

 ### Requirements

-1. 3 Linux-based servers (X86, 64-bit).
+1. 5 Linux-based servers (X86, 64-bit).
-One should have at least 6 cores per NUMA node, hyperthreading turned off,
+hyperthreading turned off,
-16 gigabytes or more memory
+16 gigabytes or more memory.
-and a very fast disk.
+At least one must have a fast disk.
 2. C compiler (gcc) and related tools.
 3. Ultra Messaging version 6.14, including development files (lbm.h,
 libraries, etc.).